 The Master’s of Public Health program at FSU is designed to train future public health professionals and provide them with the tools to solve these problems.
-Students are given a general set of skills in epidemiology, health behaviors, public policy, economics, statistics and qualitative analytic skills.
+Students acquire a general set of skills in epidemiology, health behaviors, public policy, economics, statistics and analysis.

-The main focus of the program at Florida State is health care politics and policy analysis.
-Graduates of the program are well suited to tackle the new challenges arising in the field of public health and will be instrumental in designing and implementing necessary changes, both in the U.S. and abroad, to ensure a healthy future for the population.
+The main focus of the program at Florida State is health care policy analysis.
+Graduates of the program are well suited to tackle the new challenges arising in the field of public health and will be instrumental in designing and implementing changes, both in the U.S. and abroad.